Mon - Thur 7.30-15.30 Fri 7.30-14.00

 • Good dielectrics: fluoropolymer coatings have high dielectric properties

 However, to really understand the benefits you have to look at the key difference compared to a conventional conformal coating.
+That is that no masking is required when applying the Nano-coating.

 So, why is there no need to mask when using a Nano-coating?

+First, consider a normal conformal coating is applied at typical thicknesses of 25um or more.
+Also, the conformal coating is a high insulation material.
 Therefore, at this thickness the conformal coating would electrically insulate components like connectors and it must not be applied to any part that needs electrical conductivity.

 However, this is not a problem for a Nano-coating.